-Most of today’s business organizations are divided into fairly ridged functional lines – operations, finance, marketing, HR, information systems, and so on.
+Most of today’s business organizations are divided into fairly ridged functional lines.
+Operations, finance, marketing, HR, information systems, and so on.
 This branding structure is not well suited to focusing on market share growth.
-Each of these functional lines is usually represented in the executive committees of the company where strategic decisions that decide the direction of the company are made.
-For companies with a single brand product like most banks, DHL, or McDonalds, delivery of the brand is relatively easy across functional lines.

 Organize Differently.
 Changing Organizational Structure is a Must

-Moreover, as competitive pressures continue to increase the need to move to brand-centric organizational structure only increases.
-Brand is not about logo, advertising, or even “the single minded proposition.”
-Brand is about creating a connection with the target that becomes a reflection of who the target believes they are.
-(When is the best time to rebrand?).
-If the brand is fully developed and bled from every single point of contact consumers and stakeholders have with it, then the organization has set itself up for incredible market share gains as well as solidifying its position in the minds of its current consumers.
+So, if the brand is fully developed.
+And bled from every single point of contact consumers and stakeholders have with it.
+This means the organization has set itself up for incredible market share gains.
+As well as solidifying its position in the minds of its current consumers.